ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 **Test Data:** Hobbies: Sports, Reading, Music

 **Steps:**
-1. Enter valid data in allrequired fields
+1. Enter valid data in all required fields
 2. Click the box for all the hobbies available on the form (Sports, Reading, Music)
 3. Click Submit button

 **Expected Result:**
 - User is allowed to select multiple hobbies
-- Form should be submited
+- Form should be submitted

 **Actual Result:**
 - User is allowed to select multiple hobbies